evancz/elm-effects/README.md

     }
 ```

-To show our random GIF finder, we need to know what the topic of the finder is and what image we are showing right this second.
+We need to know what the `topic` of the finder is and what `image` we are showing right this second.
 In our case, the topic we want is “funny cats” and the initial image should be loaded from giphy.

 Let's start with a simple `init` function and get fancier.